 Every content you create should be purposeful.
 You have to know who you write to and why.
 Content analytics is a service that analyses all the content that you produce and measures its performance, both from the users’/customers’ and SEO perspectives.
 If you want to be successful, you must write your content in compliance with Google requirements and useful and attractive for your target audience.

-Thanks to content analytics, you can find out more about your efforts.
+Thanks to content analytics, content editors can find out more about their efforts.
 You can discover whether users are interested in your texts and what they are specifically interested in.
 Typically, content analytics is implemented using marketing analytics tools such as Google Analytics, but there’s more.
 Even tools like AnswerThePublic can help you discern what Google users are interested in.
 This way, you can give it to them and create more compelling and exhaustive texts.

 Ok, so now you know that you need a website offering a way to publish content and that you have to measure the effectiveness of your efforts.
 But how can you actually do that?
 What do you need to publish content online and measure its effectiveness?
 The answer is CMS.